 On average, the session cost of laser resurfacing can range between Rs.5,000 to Rs.30,000.
 The cost varies depending on the intensity of concern, the target area, the thickness of the skin, and the type of laser treatment the client is opting for.
 The total expense increases based on the multiple sessions required to see the desired results.

-Based on the prices prevailing in different laser centres across major cities in India, like –Delhi, Mumbai, Kolkata, Chennai, Bangalore, Hyderabad, Pune, Kochi, Vizag etc.
+Based on the prices prevailing in different laser centers across major cities in India, like –Delhi, Mumbai, Kolkata, Chennai, Bangalore, Hyderabad, Pune, Kochi, Vizag etc.

 Alternatives To Laser Skin Resurfacing – Chemical peels and dermabrasion are a few alternatives for laser skin resurfacing.
 However, the results from laser skin resurfacing is more effective compared to other procedures.

 - Common side effects like redness, swelling, and irritation in the treated area can be experienced.